 Review by Natasha Tinsley, University of Oklahoma, Winter, 2017

 Series Editor: Michael A. Pemberton, Georgia Southern University

 Copyright © 2016 Frankie Condon and Vershawn Ashanti Young.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
+This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 252 pages, with notes, illustrations, and bibliographies.
-Available in paper and cloth formats direct from University Press of Colorado online, or at any online or brick-and-mortar bookstore.
-Available in digital formats for no charge on this page at the WAC Clearinghouse.
+Available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
-You may not reproduce this book on another Web site.
+You may not reproduce this book on another website.